INSECT & SPIDER CONTROL

 IDENTIFYING YOUR PEST

 The cockroach is part of the Blattodea family, which includes the termite.
-There are more than 4,000 different cockroach species.
+There are more than 4,000 different cockroach species and infestations are on the rise in Alberta.
 However, only 30 cockroach species are associated with human habitats.

 Reproduction includes attracting mates by using pheromones.
 Cockroaches are resilient and can reproduce rapidly under any condition.View our pest guide

 Bed bugs feed on human blood, mostly at night.
 In fact, their skin bites can result in skin rashes, allergic reactions, and physiological implications.